Honors Capstone Project

 The adverse effects are seen in negative neighborhood characteristics and this study examines the effects of poverty, rate of renter ship, and the rate of unemployment on math and reading scores for tenth grade students in Ohio Public Schools.
 Using data from the U.S. Census Bureau’s Small Area Income and Poverty Estimates, the U.S. Census’ School District Tabulation and test results from the Ohio Department of Education, this study finds that poverty is the only significant indicator of educational achievement and has a greater effect on math than reading scores.
 Educational inequality is a multifaceted issue and mediating negative neighborhood characteristics is only one of the many steps that must be taken toward a solution.

 Webb-Prather, Na’Tasha, "Before the Bell Rings: The Effects of Negative Neighborhood Characteristics on Educational Achievement in Ohio Public Schools" (2011).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 237.

 Creative Commons License